 Instructions

-- Once paint has dried, take the color paper plate (not the black one) and cut it in half.
+- After allowing the polka dots to dry, take the color paper plate (not the black one) and cut it in half.
 Line the two halves up with the black paper plate and spread the "wings" open a bit.
 Hold at the top and carefully poke a hoe through the top of the wings and through the black plate underneath.
 Still holding it in place, push the fastener through the hole and secure.

-- Glue the circles onto the colored wings.
-Glue the head over the top of the wings to hide the fastener.
+- Glue the head over the top of the wings to hide the fastener.
 Glue wiggle eyes onto the head.

 Mom of Two says